ferrnnaando/AwesomeCLI/README.md

 To build and run **AwesomeCLI**, you need the following:

+- A C++ inline compiler, here we will use G++ made by the GNU collection.
+Wich is not the best idea due to its slows compile times.
+- Unix-like environment (Linux, macOS, or WSL on Windows)
 - C++17-compatible compiler
-- Standard Library
-- Unix-like environment (Linux, macOS, or WSL on Windows)

 ### Build